 Osculating Lilith is also called True Lilith

 Her orbit oscillates wildly this is why she is called true lilith.
-This Lilith uses the real orbit of the Black Moon.
-Her orbit is the real orbit of the Black Moon rather than an average.
+This Lilith uses the actual, real orbit of the Black Moon rather than the average.
 This is another theoretical point.

 Some people, like Juan Antonio Revilla, believe that she is the most important Lilith and most accurately portrays Lilith’s uncontrollable nature.

 Go to Astro.com, free horoscopes, extended chart selection and scroll to the bottom of the page.
 Copy and paste these numbers into the empty box on the bottom of the screen:

 - Asteroid Lilith: 1181

 - Black Moon Lilith/ Mean Lilith: h12

 - Osculating Lilith/ True Lilith: h13